easonwong-de/App-Auto-Quit/README.md

 # App Auto Quit

-Terminates macOS apps when all of its windows are closed.
+Terminates macOS app when all of its windows are closed.

 Currently, the script only works with Preview, Notes, Calendar, and TextEdit.